 We head to the stunning Tasman Peninsula, home to Australia’s highest sea cliffs.
 Enjoy the panoramic views of the area from Pirates Bay Lookout, and along the spectacular Waterfall Bay Clifftop Track.
 This is one of Tasmania’s “Great Short Walks”, around 45 minutes, concluding at the rock formations of Tasman Arch and Devil’s Kitchen.

-On our return we make a stop at Federation Chocolate with a variety of chocolate flavours to sample.
-Further along we arrive at historic Richmond Village.
+On our return we arrive at historic Richmond Village.
 Meander the streets, stop for a coffee, and walk across Australia’s oldest bridge still in use – a convict built sand-stone bridge, reported to be haunted!

 Finally, before we re-enter Hobart we stop for a fabulous view across Hobart from a local lookout.
 A picturesque way to return to the city.